janheindejong/urlspy/README.md

 For more reading on why development containers are promising, read [this](https://www.infoq.com/articles/devcontainers/).

-## Techniques

-This application uses the following techniques:

-- Docker and Docker compose
-- Advanced VSCode features like auto-formatting, auto-sorting, and development containers
-- Python and Go
-- MongoDB
-- Concurrent programming using Go-routines in Go
-- FastAPI
-- Dependency management in Python using `poetry`

 ## Connecting to Gmail

-Currently, I'm using SMPT for connection to gmail.
-To be able to connect to gmail, I've had to enable 2FA on the account, and create an app password.
+Currently, I'm using SMTP for connection to gmail.
+To be able to connect to Gmail, I've had to enable 2FA on the account, and create an app password.
 In future, I might want to use the Gmail REST-API.
+For now, the account name and app password are stored in files pointed to by the docker compose files:

+* Development enviroment:
+    - Email account: ./secrets/email_account.txt
+    - Email password: ./secrects/email_password.txt
+* For production environment
+    - Email account: /opt/urlstalker/email_account.txt
+    - Email password: /opt/urlstalker/email_password.txt

 ## To do